Stroke-related pulmonary complications and abnormal respiratory patterns

+Patients with stroke-related pneumonia have a higher mortality and a poorer long-term outcome when compared with patients without pneumonia [2,3].
 Pneumonia is the most common cause of fever within the first 48 hours of acute stroke, and it is the most common medical complication two to four weeks after a supratentorial ischemic infarction [1,6,7].
-In addition, retrospective data suggest that pneumonia and respiratory illness are the most frequent diagnoses leading to hospital readmission in stroke survivors throughout the first five years after ischemic stroke .
+In addition, retrospective data suggest that pneumonia and respiratory illness are the most frequent diagnoses leading to hospital readmission in stroke survivors in the first five years after ischemic stroke .

 In a prospective study of 412 patients with acute stroke, independent risk factors for in-hospital pneumonia were age >65 years, dysarthria or no speech due to aphasia, severe poststroke disability, cognitive impairment, and an abnormal water swallow test .
 In an earlier prospective study of 124 patients with acute stroke treated in the intensive care unit, risk factors were mechanical ventilation, abnormal chest radiograph on admission, and dysphagia .
 In patients requiring nasogastric feeding, independent risk factors for pneumonia were facial palsy and deceased level of consciousness .